 excessive forces and gives the foot time to heal.
 It is easier to use than a cast, can be removed for wound care and washing, and is more durable.

 Fortunately, the CROW is adaptable to daily life.
-Because of the clamshell design, the patient can easily remove the boot in order to keep the foot clean and sleep better.
-In addition, its fitted shape and good support allow people to return to walking,
+Because of the clamshell design, you can easily remove the boot in order to keep the foot clean and sleep better.
+In addition, its fitted shape and good support allow you to return to walking, standing,

-The most important outcome is that patients are able to continue to bear weight while minimizing pressure and giving the foot a chance to heal.
+Most importantly, you will be able to continue putting weight on your foot while minimizing pressure and giving the foot a chance to heal.
 Healing may require many months.
-However, CN may return and/or affect the other foot, so regular and lifelong
+However, CN may return and/or affect the other foot, so regular and lifelong monitoring

 Risks and Complications

 Despite the sturdiness of the boot and the distribution of forces, the bones of the foot could still break down further.
 Due to lowered ability to detect pressures that are too high in the neuropathic foot, the foot could develop open sores, even though

 As always with Charcot deformity, some joints may heal incorrectly or not at all.
 Unfortunately, other factors such as poor circulation and glucose control, malnutrition, obesity, and chronic swelling can prevent healing despite use of a CROW.